fischermoseley/manta/doc/memory_core.md

 ### Verilog-Based Workflows

-Cores are configured with an entry in a project's configuration file when using a Verilog-based workflow, and the Memory Core is no different.
+The Memory Core is used by adding an entry in a `cores` section of a configuration file.
 This is best shown by example:

 ```yaml
 ---